awslabs/aws-greengrass-labs-secretsmanagerclient/README.md

   <secretId>
 ```

-To allow the component using the SecretManagerClient to access the secret, you need to add an `accessControl` section in the [Retrieve Secret Values](https://docs.aws.amazon.com/greengrass/v2/developerguide/ipc-secret-manager.html#ipc-secret-manager-authorization).
-Refer also to the [Requirements](https://docs.aws.amazon.com/greengrass/v2/developerguide/secret-manager-component.html#secret-manager-component-requirements) for the necessary authorization policies to be added to the Greengrass Token Exchange Role.
+To allow the component using the SecretManagerClient to access the secret, you need to add an `accessControl` section in the recipe of the component that is usng the SecretsManagerClient (see [Retrieve Secret Values](https://docs.aws.amazon.com/greengrass/v2/developerguide/ipc-secret-manager.html#ipc-secret-manager-authorization) documentation for the authorization policy format).

+Add the necessary authorization policies to the Greengrass Token Exchange Role as explained in the [SecretsManager component requirements](https://docs.aws.amazon.com/greengrass/v2/developerguide/secret-manager-component.html#secret-manager-component-requirements).

 For example, the recipe of a component using SecretsManagerClient would look like: